-For complete information or to join the Diamonds Gold Award Mentor Committee, contact Tracy Howard at email@example.com, or by phone at (800) 632-6894.
+For complete information or to join the Diamonds Gold Award Mentor Committee, contact Anna Beth White at firstname.lastname@example.org, or by phone at (800) 632-6894.

 Registration forms for all Council events/activities can be found on the Forms page or obtained from any regional office.
 Council program event registrations and fees can be processed in any regional office.

 Pre-registration by the designated deadline is required for all Council events.
 Early registration is encouraged, as many events fill quickly.
 To avoid delay in processing, forms should be filled out completely, include all applicable fees (and/or requests for financial assistance) and arrive prior to closing on the day of the deadline.
 Postmarks and/or late registrations will not be accepted.

 Event/activity fees are charged to cover the costs of events and are due at the time of registration.
 Fees can be paid through troop funds, individually or with "Cookie Bucks."
 Financial scholarships are also available for those who qualify.
 Financial assistance applications must be submitted at time of registration for event.
 Fees for Adults: Please note that additional fees for adults attending an event may be charged.
 Refer to each event description for complete details.